Safety in Schools

 Cultural and linguistic diversity may impact the way a student responds to their experiences and how they share those experiences with others.
 Educational audiologists and SLPs provide culturally and linguistically responsive care to their students.

 CSD professionals who work in schools should collaborate with their school district leadership to ensure that school staff members are trained to (a) address policies and procedures that impact students and families and (b) provide culturally responsive care (Guarino & Chagnon, 2018).
-See ASHA's Practice Portal pages on Bilingual Service Delivery, Collaborating With Interpreters, and Cultural Responsiveness.
+See ASHA's Practice Portal pages on Multilingual Service Delivery in Audiology and Speech-Language Pathology, Collaborating With Interpreters, and Cultural Responsiveness.

 ASHA Resources